E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/sionlib_dlmeso_dpd/readme.rst

 commercial (paid) licenses.
 The module is to be used with DL_MESO in its last released version, version 2.6 (dating November 2015).

+The present module requires the SIONlib_ library to be installed.
+Its last released version is number 1.7.1 (dating November 2016).

 Testing
 _______